mwang87/MassQueryLanguage_Documentation/docs/gnps.md

 ## GNPS MassQL Workflow

 You can execute your MassQL queries against your own data or public data at GNPS in a highthroughput fashion.
-Whether its one file or 150K, its possible at GNPS.
+Whether its one file or 250K, its possible at GNPS.

+Check out the workflow [here](https://proteomics2.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22%3A%20%22MSQL-NF%22%7D).

 ### Input Parameters